National Match Code: 285915

 • Applicants are required to submit a program application through PhORCAS.
 Please follow the application instructions.

 Beginning of the residency year.
-Designed to familiarize the resident to the practice site, policies, procedures, and workflows, and residency requirements.
-The resident will follow overall pharmacy department and organizational onboarding requirements of all employees but also receive focused training in the home-based site along with other outpatient pharmacy settings as an introduction for the coming residency year.
-An onboarding checklist (Deliverable) required of all pharmacists will be reviewed at the midpoint and end of this experience with the resident to identify areas of strength and areas for focus and opportunity.
-During this time, the resident will also follow all Froedtert Pharmacy residency program orientation requirements and timelines.
+Goal: Familiarize resident w/practice site, policies, procedures, and workflows, and residency graduation requirements.
+Resident follows pharmacy department and organizational onboarding for all employees & receives focused training in the home-based site along with other outpatient pharmacy settings as an introduction to residency year.
+An onboarding checklist (Deliverable) required of all pharmacists is reviewed at the midpoint and end of LE with the resident to identify areas of strength and areas for focus and opportunity.
+During this time, the resident attends Froedtert Pharmacy Residency Program Orientation Requirements and Timelines.

 Duration: 6 weeks

-• Patient Service Commitment – Staffing Component (Required; Longitudinal) *Patient Care*
+Pharmacy Patient-Centered Services – Staffing Commitment (Required; Longitudinal) *Patient Care*

 Deliverables: Presentation w/handout – Audience: Patients, Caregivers, and/or Members of the community; At least 3 different immunizations administered while following the immunization policy; At least 3 health and wellness services provided; At least 3 different chronic disease states for CMRs and TMRs; Involvement in care transitions including medication reconciliation, CMRs, and transition plans in partnership with the Primary Care Home-Base Clinic Learning Experience

-• Community Pharmacy Topic Discussions & Journal Clubs (Required; Longitudinal)
+Community Pharmacy Topic Discussions & Journal Clubs (TPD/JC) (Required; Longitudinal)

 Staying current on disease states, medications, and regulatory requirements is a continuous process for pharmacists.